 Trish is the owner of Hip Homeschool Moms.
 She also owns Weird, Unsocialized Homeschoolers, Homeschool Travel Adventures, Only Passionate Curiosity and Love These Recipes!
 She has been married to her best friend, David, for 25 years and they have three sons (ages 23, 22 and 18).
 Trish is from the coast of North Carolina, but they now live in rural West Tennessee on a 40+ acre farm.
 She has been homeschooling since 2009 and her homeschool style leans towards a Montessori approach with a heavy emphasis on hands-on learning.
 Trish’s family is Messianic and they love studying the Scriptures, learning Hebrew and growing in their faith and walk daily.
 In her spare time, Trish loves to travel, write, work in their garden and can regularly be found trying to learn something new, modeling that learning is indeed a life-long endeavor!

-* This post may contain affiliate links or sponsored content. * It’s very easy to make these beautiful Torn & Sewn Paper Heart Valentines.
+It’s very easy to make these beautiful Torn & Sewn Paper Heart Valentines.
 Even better, this craft requires very few materials, so it’s quite cost effective.
 They’re simple enough that children of different ages can make them!
-In fact, they are the perfect project…
+In fact, they are the perfect project to introduce sewing stitches; just be prepared to adapt the idea!…